Product Innovation at UNICEF

 Product innovation at UNICEF is about turning ideas into tangible and scalable solutions.
 It involves the identification, development and scaling of fit-for-purpose and value-for-money products that respond to the unmet needs of children.
 By working with field partners and programmatic experts to understand those needs, businesses and academia to develop products that meet those needs, and programming partners and donors to bring the products to scale, product innovation is having a tremendous impact for children.
-To learn more, read our two-page brief on product innovation.
+To learn more, read our brief on product innovation.

 The High Performance Tent

 UNICEF spearheaded the innovation of a new generation of multipurpose tents to improve emergency responses worldwide.
 The new tents are a result of an innovative co-creation process with industry.
 The High Performance Tent includes multiple add-on features to meet the needs of children in emergencies worldwide.

 UNICEF manages a portfolio of Product Innovation Projects (PIPs) that respond to the needs outlined in UNICEF’s Strategic Programme areas, including child curvival, child protection, education and emergencies.
 The current portfolio is constantly changing with new projects emerging and others leaving the innovation process once they are fully scaled or closed because they did not fulfill the desired impact.